dxw/contracts/agreements/govsite.md

         provides configurable WordPress-based websites.

     Service Level Agreement
-    :   Service Level Agreement refers to the document available at http://dext.ly/sla, which sets out our responsiveness targets.
+    :   Service Level Agreement (SLA) refers to the document available at http://dext.ly/sla, which sets out our responsiveness targets.

+    Acceptable Usage Policy
+    :
+        Acceptable Usage Policy (AUP) refers to the document available at http://dext.ly/aup, which sets out restrictions on the way the service may be used.

     Emergency Support Ticket
     :   An Emergency Support Ticket is a Support Ticket created when an email